Food Dehydrator Recipes

 What is Bark?

 While working on food dehydrator recipes for mashed potatoes, I blended boiled potatoes and broth to a smoothie-like consistency and spread the mixture thinly on dehydrator trays.
-The potatoes dried into brittle sheets that broke into chips easily.
+The potatoes dried into brittle sheets that easily broke into what I call, "Bark."

-These homemade potato chips tasted pretty good as a ready-to-eat snack, especially sweet potato chips, but with the addition of hot water, they reconstituted back into mashed potatoes.
-I varied the flavor by blending the potatoes with vegetable, chicken, or beef broth.
+Potato bark tasted pretty good as a ready-to-eat snack, especially sweet potato bark, but with the addition of hot water, the bark reconstituted back into mashed potatoes.
+I varied the flavor by blending the potatoes with vegetable, chicken and beef broth.

 Why Bark?

-Click any of the recipes below for instructions and pictures showing how to make homemade potato chips and Bark for backpacking meals and snacks:
+Click any of the bark topics below for instructions and pictures showing how to make bark for backpacking meals and snacks:

 |